Skip to main content

 In the absence of a definitive federal ruling on genetic data privacy, several states have taken the initiative to enact their own protective legislation.
 Maryland and Montana were the first states to pass laws requiring a court order for law enforcement to access consumer genetic databases.
 Utah has also passed a comprehensive genetic information privacy act.
 These state laws represent a growing consensus that a higher legal standard is needed to justify law enforcement access to this sensitive information.

-• Maryland: Requires a judge to find that the genetic data is likely to be relevant to a serious crime before granting a warrant.
+• Maryland ∞ Requires a judge to find that the genetic data is likely to be relevant to a serious crime before granting a warrant.

-• Montana: Mandates a search warrant for law enforcement to access consumer DNA databases unless the user has waived their privacy rights.
+• Montana ∞ Mandates a search warrant for law enforcement to access consumer DNA databases unless the user has waived their privacy rights.

-• Utah: Establishes a “property right” for individuals in their biological samples and requires a warrant for disclosure of genetic data to law enforcement without consent.
+• Utah ∞ Establishes a “property right” for individuals in their biological samples and requires a warrant for disclosure of genetic data to law enforcement without consent.

-What Are The Policies Of Wellness Companies?
+What Are the Policies of Wellness Companies?

 Wellness companies are also responding to consumer concerns about data privacy.
-Many of the major direct-to-consumer companies have adopted policies that require a valid legal process, such as a warrant, before they will consider disclosing a customer’s data to law enforcement.
+Many of the major direct-to-consumer genetic testing companies have adopted policies that require a valid legal process, such as a warrant, before they will consider disclosing a customer’s data to law enforcement.
 It is important for you to review the privacy policy and terms of service of any wellness company you consider using.
 These documents should clearly outline the company’s stance on law enforcement requests.

 Law Enforcement Data Request Policies of Major Genetic Testing Companies